mterrel/adapt-web/docs/api/cloud/cloud.k8s.servicespec.externaltrafficpolicy.md

 ## k8s.ServiceSpec.externalTrafficPolicy property

-externalTrafficPolicy denotes if this Service desires to route external traffic to node-local or cluster-wide endpoints.
+Denotes if this Service desires to route external traffic to node-local or cluster-wide endpoints.

 <b>Signature:</b>